PuddletownDesign/Linux-Setups/local-development-server-with-virtualbox.md

 You folder should now be mounted and in place of the `/var/www` folder.

 You can test this by going to `/var/www` and creating a test file.
 You will see it pop up on the host side.

+## Conclusion

+Whew!
+That was quite a ride, but you should now have a really functional development server set up.

+## Where to go from here

+I recommend learning next [how to set up a production server Debian server on Digital Ocean or other VPS](https://github.com/PuddletownDesign/Linux-Setups/blob/master/configuring-debian-server-on-digital-ocean.md).

+Good luck!